alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 ## 02/14/24 -  Eric Smith -     Version 4.2.0
 **Updates:**
--   Added optional pagination
+-   Added optional pagination (Initial release does not support retaining selected records when sorting, filtering, searching, paginating)

 **Bug Fixes:**
 -   Fixed bug where the maximum number of rows to be displayed gets cleared
 -   Fixed bug where an invalid link would show when an Apex Defined Lookup field was empty (@spyros-michailidisspyros-michailidis PR#1524)
 -   Fixed install issue with ers_DatatableController.cls if the target org has a class named "Test"

 ## 02/06/24 -  Eric Smith -     Version 4.1.6
 **Bug Fixes:**